 Any email correspondence or voicemail message we receive is treated as a public record and will be retained as required by the Public Records Act 2002 and other relevant regulations.
 Email messages may be monitored by information technology staff for system troubleshooting, maintenance and security purposes.

 Your name and address details will not be added to a mailing list unless you request it to be.

-Section 92 of the Ombudsman Act restricts the disclosure of information related to an inquiry (or investigation) except for purposes permitted under the Act including purposes connected with the Ombudsman's performance of the functions of investigating complaints and helping agencies improve their administrative practice, and the publication of reports to agencies, Ministers and Parliament.
+Section 92 of the Ombudsman Act restricts the disclosure of information obtained under the Act, except in certain circumstances including purposes connected with investigating complaints, helping agencies improve their administrative practice, and the publication of reports to agencies, Ministers and Parliament.
 This Office will not publish private complainant information in a public report without consent.